 Showing 1–10 of 16 results

-As the coming of Christ draws near, the final purple (or blue) candle is lit on the Fourth Sunday to celebrate Love, both God’s boundless love for us and our love for one another.
-The bright light from the candles is an expression of the growing anticipation of the birth of Jesus Christ, who in Christian faith is seen as the Light of the World.
+As the coming of Christ draws near, the final purple (or blue) candle is lit on the Fourth Sunday.
+The Fourth candle is to celebrate Love, both God’s boundless love for us and our love for one another.
+The bright light from the candles is an expression of the growing anticipation of the birth of Jesus Christ.
+He, in Christian faith is seen as the Light of the World.